microsoft/BosqueLanguage/CONTRIBUTING.md

 # Contributing to BosqueLanguage

-We love your input!
 We want to make contributing to this project as easy as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code